atlas-bi/website/src/docs/bi-library/database-setup.md

 ---
-title: Atlas BI Library Docs » Database Setup
+title: Database Setup | Atlas BI Library Docs
 tags: BI Library
 description: Learn about how to setup your database for a new Atlas BI Library install.
 The database is sql server 2016 or later.
 layout: docs_library.njk